Angus Council is now managing the issuing and selling of wildfowling permits for Montrose Basin Local Nature Reserve.

 Never arrive late or depart early and so disturb the shooting of those who have taken the trouble to get into position in good time.

-Keep quiet: sound can travel far on the Basin.
+Keep quiet - sound can travel far on the Basin.
 Plan your movements on to the mud carefully and avoid disturbing the birds unnecessarily.
 This may improve your chances of bagging a goose.

 Please be considerate of other wildfowlers.
 Keep your distance and do not sit in close proximity or in front of someone and spoil their flight.
 Once you have selected your spot do not wander as this could spoil it for others.